-I have a pine tree within a few feet of my house.
-It is now taller than my house.
-I like the shade it provides, but want to know if the roots are harming the foundation of my house and if I should cut the tree down.
+I have a pine tree near my house that’s now taller than the house.
+I enjoy the shade it provides, but I’m concerned about whether the roots are harming the foundation.
+Should I cut the tree down?

 Large trees seldom cause issues with properly-built building foundations.
 When roots do "damage" foundations, it usually results from cracks forming in the foundation due to settling and roots then "exploring" the cracks.
 Roots don't initiate the cracks.